Looking to throw down on race day? These three swim workouts for triathletes will help you dominate the swim leg of your next triathlon.

 As a long-time competitive swimmer I often end up sharing a lane with triathletes at my local open swims.

-While I know that I am generalizing here, there are a couple constants that I notice consistently with triathletes: An over-reliance on swim gear during their swimming workouts, and too much long, unbroken swimming.
+While I know that I am generalizing here, there are a couple constants that I notice consistently with triathletes: An over-reliance on swim gear during their swimming workouts, and too much long and unbroken swimming.

 The swim workouts for triathletes below are “short” but are high in intensity.